The green mountains are (really) poised for a comeback next year.

 “We encourage the sponsors and the General Assembly to bring this bill again next session,” Polis, a Democrat, wrote in his veto letter.

 Priola listened — and made some changes.
 Last year’s bill would have switched all new Colorado plates to the retro style.
-But under the 2021 bill, the white mountains stay put as the default plate and the old school option is a specialty plate like one you might buy if you’re a Colorado Colorado alumnus or a fan of Nolan Arenado’s former baseball team.
+But under the 2021 bill, the white mountains stay put as the default plate and the old-school option is a specialty plate like one you might buy if you’re a Colorado College alumnus or a fan of Nolan Arenado’s former baseball team.

 The one hitch: If not enough people want the retro plates, they may not become available.
 That seems unlikely, though.